centreon/centreon-documentation/en/reporting/concepts.md

 If ETL processing seems too long in daily or rebuild mode, you should consider optimizing your reporting server by:

--   Optimizing the MySQL configuration.
+-   Optimizing the MariaDB configuration.
 -   Storing the database on a high-performance disk (e.g., with no i/o wait time).
 -   Adding more physical memory (+ optimize configuration).